vijaypreethi/Helloworld/README.md

 # Helloworld

 Hi Guys,
-  This is preethi here, now im working as software engineer at capgemini, bangalore.
+  This is preethi here, now im working as software engineer at capgemini, bangalore.nk